 Estimated at approximately €120 billion in 20181, the EU market for medical devices is the second largest in the world.
-To take advantage of its commercial opportunities, medical device companies must comply with the new Medical Devices Regulation (MDR) 2017/745/EU that became fully applicable on 26th May 2021.
-To navigate the myriad of translation requirements for medical devices, medical device manufacturers as well as distributors and importers need to have a solid understanding of the relevant language-related parts of the new MDR, the rationale behind them, and the practical implications of these requirements in individual EU countries.
+To take advantage of its commercial opportunities, medical device companies must comply with the new Medical Device Regulation (MDR) 2017/745/EU that became fully applicable on 26 May 2021.
+To navigate the myriad of translation requirements for medical devices, medical device manufacturers as well as distributors and importers need to have a solid understanding of the relevant language-related parts of the new MDR, the rationale behind them, the practical implications of these requirements in individual EU countries as well as subsequently published EU guidelines.

 Before we delve into the complexities of the MDR, we would like to explain briefly why regulation of the language requirements for medical devices in the EU market was needed.